Food

 The flavor of the sauce varies from restaurant to restaurant, but generally a combination of soy sauce, sake, mirin (sweet rice wine), garlic, and other seasonings used to create a uniquely flavored sauce.

-How to eat Genghis Khan
+How to eat Jingisukan

 1. Heat up pot

-Heat the Genghis Khan pot.
+Heat the Jingisukan pot.

 After some time, grease the entire pot with oil (or pork fat while melting it with heat).